Mango Study Participants Needed

 How long will the study last?

-The study will last for 28 weeks (approximately 6 months) from start to finish.
+The study will last for up to 32 weeks (approximately 7 months) from start to finish.

 Will it cost me anything?